-\ Limitations for septic system drainfield taken from Sanitary Facilities suitability report for all Oconee County soils, NRCS S = Slight Limitations; M = Moderate Limitations; Sv = Severe Limitations
+Limitations for septic system drainfield taken from Sanitary Facilities suitability report for all Oconee County soils, NRCS [Sl = Slight Limitations; M = Moderate Limitations; Sv = Severe Limitations

-Source: Soil Survey Report for Oconee County; "Sanitary Facilities: All Oconee Soil", USDA Natural Resources Conservation Service (3/18/1999)
+Source: Soil Survey of Oconee County; "Sanitary Facilities: All Oconee Soil", Natural Resources Conservation Service (3/18/1999)

-Twenty-three series of soils are found in Oconee County.
-The distribution of soils ranges from Cecil, Appling, and Lloyd soils in the Piedmont Plateau; to the Hayesville, Halewood and Madison soils in the foothills and mountains.
+As Table NR-4 shows, 23 separate series' of soils are found in Oconee County.
+The distribution of soils range from Cecil, Appling, and Lloyd soils in the Piedmont Plateau; to the Hayesville, Halewood and Madison soils in the foothills and mountains.
 While some soils are only found in small quantities, sometimes accounting for only a few acres across the entire county, a few make up tens of thousands of acres.
 Also, each area of the county offers differing, sometimes unique, combinations of soils that change with varying topography, greatly impacting suitability for various land uses in particular locations.
 For example, Hayesville and Cecil fine sandy loams in areas with 2-6% slopes are only moderately limited in suitability for septic tank absorption fields.
 Yet, with the same soils on slopes greater than 15%, absorption is severely limited.
-Other factors influencing suitability for particular land uses include organic matter content, permeability, and depth.
-The Soil Survey of Oconee County provides more details on soils in Oconee County for those wishing more information.
+Other factors impacting suitability for particular land uses include organic matter content, permeability, and depth.
+For more detailed information on soils, refer to the Soil Survey of Oconee County.